 1. Wash the chaga, chop it into medium pieces, put it in a container (you can use a liter jar).

-2. Pour purified still boiling water (for 250 grams of chaga 1 liter of water).
+2. Pour purified, still boiling water (for 250 grams of chaga, 1 liter of water).

-3. Insist from 7 hours (the more, the richer).
+3. Infuse for 7 hours (the more, the richer).

 Chaga mushroom - tea recipe